keboola/developers-docs/extend/generic-extractor/jobs/children.md

 The `recursionFilter` setting will cause Generic Extractor to query only the sub-resources for which the filter evaluates to true.
-The filter property name `type` refers to the parent response, but it does filter only the children.
-I.e the following tables will be returned:
+The filter property name `type` refers to the parent response, but it filters only the children.
+So, the following tables will be returned:

 users:
 |id|name|role|type|